joeduffy/joeduffy.github.io/_posts/2016-04-10-performance-culture.md

 A small team might settle on one standard set of benchmarks across the whole team.
 A larger team might need to split inner ring tests along branching lines.
-And no matter the size, we would expect the master/main branch to enforce the most important performance metrics for the whole team, ensuring no code every flows in that damages a core scenario.
+And no matter the size, we would expect the master/main branch to enforce the most important performance metrics for the whole team, ensuring no code ever flows in that damages a core scenario.

 In some cases, we might leave running certain pre-commit tests to the developer's discretion.
 (Note, this does not mean running pre-commit tests altogether is optional -- only a particular set of them!)
 This might be the case if, for